miguelp7200/agente/docs/official/tools/70_MCP_TOOLS_CATALOG.md

        THEN Copia_Tributaria_sf
        ELSE NULL END as tributaria_sf_url,
   CONCAT(
-    CASE WHEN Copia_Tributaria_cf IS NOT NULL THEN 'Tributaria Con Fondo ' ELSE '' END, CASE WHEN Copia_Tributaria_sf IS NOT NULL THEN 'Tributaria Sin Fondo ' ELSE '' END ) as tipos_tributarios_disponibles,
+    CASE WHEN Copia_Tributaria_cf IS NOT NULL THEN 'Tributaria Con Fondo (logo Gasco) ' ELSE '' END, CASE WHEN Copia_Tributaria_sf IS NOT NULL THEN 'Tributaria Sin Fondo (sin logo) ' ELSE '' END ) as tipos_tributarios_disponibles,
   (CASE WHEN Copia_Tributaria_cf IS NOT NULL THEN 1 ELSE 0 END +
    CASE WHEN Copia_Tributaria_sf IS NOT NULL THEN 1 ELSE 0 END) as total_tributarias_disponibles